 The District will provide students and families with annual notice, at the beginning of each school year, of institutional policies for student privacy and the abilities of parents or eligible students to inspect student information.

-The District will provide students an opportunity to opt out of disclosure of directory information.
-Notices must describe the following:

-The kind of information that the school has identified as directory information;

-The eligible student’s ability to refuse to let the school designate the information as directory information, which could be disclosed to outside entities;

-The period of time in which the eligible student has to notify the school in writing that he/she/they does not want the information designated as directory information; and

-That opting out by the noted deadline is the student’s only way to prevent the release of directory information.
+No District representative shall release the contents of a student record to any member of the public without the prior written consent of the student, including directory information and information sought pursuant to a court order or lawfully issued subpoena, or as otherwise authorized by applicable federal and state laws.

 Any sensitive information, such as a student’s, parent’s, or guardian’s SSN, any AB 540 determinations, or citizenship status information collected by the District or disclosed by the student, should be maintained only for as long as necessary.

 If the District possesses information that could indicate immigration status or citizenship status, the District shall not consider the acquired information in admissions decisions or access to educational courses or degree programs.